- Explore the Kathmandu Valley and a trio of sacred sites

 Today's trail is full of gurgling streams, green meadows, and a view of the small peaks that mark the border with Tibet.
 As you return to Lo, take in views of the Himalaya, particularly Annapurna, Tilicho, and Nilgiri.

 Day 10: Drive from Lo Manthang to Yara, Trek to Luri Gompa

-You'll leave magical Lo Manthang for a new adventure on your route south; you'll drive back towards Tsarang, where you'll take a much smaller alternative trail down to the Kali Gandaki and up a side valley to Yara.
+You'll leave Lo Manthang for a new adventure on your route south; you'll drive back toward Tsarang, where you'll take a much smaller alternative trail down to the Kali Gandaki and up a side valley to Yara.

-You may be able to visit a small gompa in the lower section, as well as the upper prayer-room, and the famous Kabum Stupa, which is filled with caves and wonderful murals.
+You may be able to visit a small gompa in the lower section, as well as the upper prayer room, and the famous Kabum Stupa, which is filled with caves and wonderful murals.
 The Luri caves are filled with simply stunning Buddhist frescos and large, intricately painted chortens.
 Historians estimate them to be from the 13th or 14th century and linked to the Tashi Kumbum caves, one of a group of connected cave dwellings throughout this region.
-The style of painting is said to be similar to the Newar tangka style (of the Kathmandu Valley) and art historians speculate that the work was done by Nepali (possibly Newar) artisans, commissioned by Tibetans.
-Please note the photography is strictly forbidden here in order to protect these priceless relics.
+The painting style is similar to the Newar tangka style (of the Kathmandu Valley).
+Art historians speculate that the work was done by Nepali (possibly Newar) artisans, and commissioned by Tibetans.

 On the way back, you'll take the high trail through the interesting village of Ghara, surrounded by terraced fields, before returning to Yara.

 Day 11: Drive from Luri Gompa to Jomsom (8,924 ft / 2,720 m)